Victims of Domestic Violence – Route to Settlement Available

 Background

 If you are the visa-dependant (spouse or partner) of a British citizen or a person settled in the UK, your visa status will only be valid while you are still in the relationship with this person.
 Fortunately, UK immigration rules allow domestic violence or abuse victims (who are visa dependants) to settle in the UK.

-Thus, they do NOT need to stay in an abusive relationship to remain in the UK.
+Persons thus do NOT need to stay in an abusive relationship to remain in the UK.

 What is Domestic Abuse or Violence?